lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Enhance our decorator

 A decorator is injected implicitely in any workflow and it could surprise the users to see that something has been added to their workflow but they can't explain where it comes from.
+We are going to improve it using different ways:

+- add a icon to brand your decorator
+- add a readme-like giving information regarding your decorator
+- a hint in its title
+- a log message

 First we need to help our users that the injected steps are not here by mistake or by their hand.
 Personally, I like to add "(injected)" in the title of the steps as a hint.